My Chef’s Apron

 A spoon taking a bite out of a Keto chocolate chia pudding topped with walnuts and bits of dark chocolate.

-Variations And Substitutions
+Variations & Substitutions

 Recipe FAQs

-Can I make it in a big batch?
+Can I make a bigger batch?

-How to store chocolate coconut chia pudding
+How long does chocolate coconut chia pudding keep?

-More Recipes You Might Like
+More Chia Seed Recipes You Might Like

 • Two cups filled with lemon chia pudding topped with blueberries.